-Wisdom teeth are the last set of molars that we get in between the age of 17 and 21.
 Wisdom teeth are just as natural as any other teeth we get.
-But most often, they are wrongly aligned causing immense pain and swelling in the gums.
+But most often, they are wrongly aligned.
+Causing immense pain and swelling in the gums.

 Wisdom teeth removal cost takes in to consideration several factors.
 The outgrowth of the teeth being most important.
 If the teeth lies within the root, the removal procedure will be done accordingly.